thorlindberg/thesis/dissertation/8-1 results-comparison.md

 <br>

-{"sub":"Types from TypeScript to TXON"}
+{"sub":"Type-safety and transformation of JSON"}

 TypeScript provides extensible and explicit typing of JavaScript structures.
 Its extensible syntax means that structures like Objects become typed by adding type annotations and the "type" keyword.
 This also means that TypeScript code becomes valid JavaScript code by removing these annotations and the keyword.
-As TypeScript is a superset of JavaScript, and the JSON format is derived from JavaScript, a JSON data structure can be parsed and cast directly to a TypeScript structure.
-Through this process the properties of a JSON structure can be validated on their type based on the typed properties of the TypeScript structure.
+As TypeScript is a superset of JavaScript, and the JSON format is derived from JavaScript, a JSON data structure can be decoded and cast directly to a typed object.
+Through this process the properties of a JSON structure can be validated on their type based on the typed properties of the TypeScript object.
 A property can be annotated with another typed structure, resulting in relational references between structures.

 <!--
 1. Translate statically typed objects to TXON type declarations.